-The original signed consent form will be kept in the investigator site file.
-Three additional copies of the consent forms will be made; one held in the patient's medical notes, one for the patient, and one copy to be returned to YTU.
+The original signed consent form or declaration form will be kept in the investigator site file.
+Three additional copies of the consent or declaration forms will be made; one held in the patient's medical notes, one for the patient, and one copy to be returned to YTU.
 Throughout the whole study, screening logs will be kept at each site to determine the number of patients assessed for eligibility and reasons for any exclusion.

-12.2.6 Withdrawal of Consent
+12.2.6 Withdrawal of Consent or consultee declaration

 A trial participant can entirely withdraw from the study at any time for any reason but any data collected up to that point will be included in the analysis.
-The participant can also agree to being withdrawn from only postal questionnaire collection or only hospital CRF collection.
+The participant can also agree to being withdrawn from only postal questionnaire collection and/or only hospital CRF collection.